 Pros To Graduating Early

 Here’s one of the biggest advantages of graduating high school early.
 It is that it allows you to get a head start on your career.
 The sooner you graduate from high school and then college, the sooner you will be able to start working and earning.

 Odds are if you’re able to graduate early you’re a goal-oriented, high-achieving student, which means you likely have an impressive GPA or ACT/SAT score—having high marks means you’ll be eligible for more scholarship and grant opportunities.

 Cons to Graduating Early

-The cons of graduating early are that you miss out on the typical high school experiences such as going to the prom, attending sports events, and celebrating graduation day with your classmates.
+The cons of graduating early are that you miss out on the typical high school experiences.
+Things like going to the prom, attending sports events, and also celebrating graduation day with your classmates.

 Upshot: You should only consider graduating early if you are a self-starter and an independent and responsible student.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!